 Originally formed as the parent entity for ad network Foote Cone & Belding, True North Communications aimed to rival Omnicom, Interpublic and WPP as one of the world's major marketing services groups.
 But the business was consistently hindered by its lack of a truly global network.
 An attempt to create one in 1990 through a joint venture with Publicis proved disastrous, and ended in a bitter and protracted divorce.
 Long established as the group most likely to buy another agency or be bought, TN was finally snapped up by Interpublic in March 2001 for $2.1bn.
 Five years later, FCB's independent identity was also sacrificed when it was absorbed into direct marketing network Draft, to create Draftfcb.
 See also:

 The agency known by the 1980s by its initials of FCB, had begun life as Lord & Thomas, before transforming into Foote Cone & Belding at the beginning of 1943.
-(See separate profile for more).
+(See separate profiles for more).
 Despite its mammoth size in the US, the agency had not been able to establish a strong local presence in key international markets, with the possible exception of the UK, where its London agency was a major force during the 1970s, responsible for a series of memorable campaigns including the Dulux dog, the Sure deodorant "tick" and British Airways' "We'll take more care of you".
 By the mid 1980s, this lack of a global footprint was beginning to damage the agency's relationship with its biggest American clients, such as Colgate-Palmolive.
 As a result, in 1988, FCB chairman & CEO Norman Brown negotiated a joint venture arrangement with French network Publicis which pooled both companies' offices in Europe in a new entity, to be known as Publicis/FCB, which at a stroke became the second largest network in Europe after Saatchi & Saatchi.

 This appeared to offer major benefits to both companies.
-FCB was then America's biggest agency, but had little strength in Continental Europe; Publicis was strong in Europe, but had no presence in the US other than a small office in New York.
+FCB was then America's biggest agency, but had little strength in Continental Europe; Publicis was strong in mainland Europe, but had no presence in the US other than a small office in New York.
 The two companies swapped shares to seal the bond, with each ending up with a holding of around 20% in the other.
 Initially, everything seemed to go well, but the partnership became strained after Norman Brown's retirement in 1991.
-He was replaced by Bruce Mason, a former Army tank commander who had become the highly effective head of FCB's North American operations.
+He was replaced by Bruce Mason, a former US Army tank commander who had become the highly effective head of FCB's North American operations.
 It was not long before evidence arose of personal friction between the blunt, no-nonsense Mason and Publicis CEO Maurice Levy, suave and charming but also ruthlessly ambitious.

 The crunch came in 1993 when Publicis announced plans to acquire another French network, FCA (see BMZ profile for background).
 This business had recently acquired its own outpost in New York, The Bloom Agency, a direct competitor to FCB.
 To complicate matters, following completion of its takeover of FCA at the beginning of 1994 Publicis then proceeded to merge Bloom with its own small outpost in New York, despite the objections of FCB.
 At this point, tensions that had been building behind the scenes erupted.
 FCB claimed that the move constituted a breach of contract because the two partners had agreed not to compete in each other's home territory.
 Publicis, however, refused to back down on either the purchase or the merger, leading to several furious rows.
 By the end of the year both parties were seeking independent arbitration to dissolve their joint venture.